-Sharing economy platforms are knocking hard on the door of industry by decoupling asset ownership from asset usage.
-In the process they are driving industrial servitization and product commoditization.
+Sharing economy platforms are knocking hard on the door of the machinery industry by decoupling asset ownership from asset usage.
+In the process, they are driving industrial servitization and product commoditization.
 For example, a Boston firm, Cohealo, has launched a platform to time slice, share and optimize the usage of expensive hospital equipment such as MRI machines among healthcare facilities to increase utilization while reducing costs and waiting times.
-Smaller facilities which cannot justify an own investment can participate.
+Smaller facilities that cannot justify their own investment can participate.
 The necessary logistics are provided as part of the service.
-Similar platforms already exist for earthmoving equipment, tractors and garbage trucks.
-Almost any asset can now be sliced, “platformized” and servitized, including manufacturing or service capacities, essentially the value chain itself: Dassault Systèmes has developed a platform that connects users of its CAD software and others with manufacturers which can accept designs, quote a price, manufacture and ship a product prototype.
+Similar platforms already exist for earthmoving equipment, tractors, and garbage trucks.
+Almost any asset can now be sliced, “platformized” and servitized, including manufacturing or service capacities, essentially the value chain itself: Dassault Systèmes has developed a platform that connects users of its CAD software and others with manufacturers which can accept designs, quote a price, manufacture, and ship a product prototype.
 The platform, MySolidWorks, now has an ecosystem of over 100 CNC milling, injection molding, 3D printing and sheet metal manufacturing companies.
 A “Production-as-a-Service” project at the University of Michigan, similarly aims to match thousands of small to mid-sized manufacturers that have underutilized equipment, with customers who need small production volumes.
-The system proposes optimal and near optimal solutions according to given constraints for the production such as cost, time and quality.
+The system proposes optimal and near-optimal solutions according to given constraints for the production such as cost, time and quality.
 There are many other examples.

 Netzsch and Caterpillar are of course not alone.
 Many other manufacturers have come up with similar systems and are experiencing similar customer reactions.
 But digitally native service and software providers are also forcefully entering this market.
 Services such as predictive maintenance based on machine learning and data analytics are now offered over the Web (Uptime-as-a-Service), either stand-alone or as part of broader IIoT implementations helping customers drastically reduce the cost of condition monitoring (by eliminating the people who carry it out), expand usage and reduce equipment downtimes.
 Of course, IIoT platforms would eventually cover all the processes and all the equipment.
 And it is not difficult to imagine IIoT platform vendors expanding vertically, offering customers integrated product/service packages, or horizontally, offering enhanced market place functionalities and Apps selling products on the platforms, as is already happening in the home IoT markets led by Amazon or Google Nest.